Our leaders’ robust level of experience guides our work with farming communities to achieve living incomes.

 A great communicator and networking expert, Ifedi has built consensus in hostile situations, particularly between public and private sector players.
 Driven by her passion for development in Africa, she has spent the last 18 years making markets work for low income families by working to provide access to education, finance and life skills.

 Chad Avery coordinates legal services in areas such as intellectual property, impact ventures, charitable solicitation, grants and contracts, compliance, nonprofit tax and corporate law.
 Prior to joining Heifer, Avery worked with the law firm of Gill Ragon Owen.
 Avery earned a Bachelor of Business Administration from the University of Central Arkansas, after which he served two years as a Peace Corps volunteer in Uzbekistan — where he taught business courses at Karshi State University and studied Russian.
 Upon returning, Avery earned his law degree at the University of Arkansas at Little Rock William H. Bowen School of Law, where he graduated with high honors.
-He has been admitted to the Arkansas and Missouri bars and is a member of the American Bar Association and FBI Citizens Academy Alumni Association.
+He has been admitted to the Arkansas and Missouri bars and is a member of the American Bar Association.
+He is also a former member of the FBI Citizens Academy Alumni Association.

 Ardyth Neill is president of Heifer Foundation, an international philanthropic foundation established to raise and oversee financial assets to support the work of Heifer International; educating the public on planned charitable giving; and to serve as fiduciary for its donors.